REM Sleep — The Science

 Beyond “You Dream Here”

 Common misconception: REM sleep is not deep sleep.
 Deep sleep (N3) involves slow delta brain waves and a profoundly relaxed body.
 REM involves near-waking brain activity and a paralysed body — nearly the opposite physiological state.
-Many fitness trackers, apps, and articles conflate the two — if your tracker shows high “deep sleep” when your dreams were vivid, it is likely measuring REM.
+Many fitness trackers, apps, and articles conflate the two — if your tracker shows high “deep sleep” when your dreams were vivid, it is measuring REM.

 REM Distribution Across 5 Sleep Cycles

 Each bar represents one complete sleep cycle (~90 minutes).
 The amber segment is REM; grey is all non-REM stages combined.
-Note how REM’s share of each cycle roughly doubles from cycle 1 to cycle 5.
+REM’s share of each cycle roughly doubles from cycle 1 to cycle 5.

 Discovery & History of REM Research